 If the answer is “yes, in part”, please specify which paragraphs would not apply

+Approved in informals

+54bis.
+Does your country accept or provide mutual legal assistance to regional judicial authorities designated as the central authority by requesting State Parties for the purpose of art.
+2 (j) and art.
+18 (13)?

+Yes Yes, in part No

+Need to come back to the issue as explained by the EU and China.

 Which of the following types of mutual legal assistance does your country provide (art.
 18, paras.
 3):